Language courses and examinations

 Tandem Language Learning is an opportunity to improve your skills in a foreign language outside the classroom, in a more relaxed and informal context.
 It is a meeting between native speakers of different languages who wish to improve their level of proficiency in a foreign language, by speaking together and learning about each other’s cultures.

 Usually the Tandem partners meet each other in person and freely decide where to meet.
-Responding with caution, accuracy and flexibility to the challenges raised by the Covid-19 pandemic, during the 1st semester of the a.y.
+Responding with caution, accuracy and flexibility to the challenges raised by the Covid-19 pandemic, during the a.y.
 2020/2021 the Tandem activities are planned as online exchanges.

 When does it start?

-Tandem Language Learning lasts one semester (startin in October and in February) and consists of 20 hours of conversation.
+Tandem Language Learning lasts one semester (starting in October and in February) and consists of 20 hours of conversation.

 Who can participate?